DIGITAL PROJECT DEVELOPMENT - 2020/1

 - To enable students to critically develop digital marketing skills further

-- To develop a better understanding of business practices through an active connection with both businesses and social enterprises in the local community;
+- To develop a better understanding of business practices through an active connection with businesses and the local community;

 C - Cognitive/analytical